Data wrangling, grouping and aggregation#

 Using functions with pandas#

-Now it’s time to convert those temperatures from Fahrenheit to Celsius.
+Now it’s time to convert those temperatures from degrees Fahrenheit to degrees Celsius.
 We have done this many times before, but this time we will learn how to apply our own functions to data in a pandas DataFrame.
-We will define a function for the temperature conversion, and apply this function for each Celsius value on each row of the DataFrame.
-Output celsius values should be stored in a new column called TEMP_C.
-But first, it is a good idea to check some basic properties of our new input data before proceeding with data analysis:
+We will define a function for the temperature conversion and then apply this function for each Fahrenheit value on each row of the DataFrame.
+The output Celsius values will be stored in a new column called TEMP_C.
+But first, it is a good idea to check some basic properties of our input data before proceeding with data analysis.

 # First rows